D3Former: Debiased Dual Distilled Transformer for Incremental Learning

 \section{\Ours: Debiased Dual Distilled Transformer}

-Incrementally learning a classifier to expand its knowledge base, without hampering its performance on the earlier set of classes is an arduous task for deep learning models.
+Incrementally learning a classifier to expand its knowledge, without hampering its performance on the earlier set of classes is an arduous task for deep learning models.
 In our work, \Ours, we propose to make use of a hybrid model -- that utilises the complementary advantages of transformer architectures and convolutional network -- for class incremental learning.
 We detail about the model architecture in Sec.~\ref{3.1}.
 Exemplar replay has emerged as a simple yet effective method to alleviate forgetting.
 Due to storage limitations, we store only few examples (close to 20 examples per task) in the exemplar memory.
 While learning a new task, we combine the data from exemplar memory with the incoming data.
 This skews the training data towards the latest task.
 We propose to address this imbalance by treating this setting as a long-tailed recognition problem, as explained in Sec.~\ref{3.2}.
 Further, in Sec.~\ref{3.3}, we propose to retain the spatial attention of exemplar images across tasks.
 This has a two fold effect: firstly, it improves the spatial awareness of the model; secondly, it helps to reduce forgetting by reminding the model on how it needs to attend to the more discriminative parts of the images during incremental learning.